cnmalper/ContactsApp/README.md

 ## We have 3 buttons on the screen, "Call, SMS and Maps"

 - Click the Call button, the user can call the contact,
-- Click the SMS button, messages app will be open and the user can send an SMS to the contact.
+- Click the SMS button, messages app will open and the user can send an SMS to the contact.
 - Click the Maps button, the user can see contact's location that as saved.

 # iPhone Screenshots